 Vitamin and dietary supplement use

 Research into the potential anticancer properties of vitamin and mineral supplements is ongoing, and the results continue to reinforce the lack of efficacy of vitamin supplements in preventing cancer.
-The extended follow-up results of the Selenium and Vitamin E Cancer Prevention Trial (SELECT) found a statistically significant excess risk of prostate cancer associated with vitamin E supplementation (400 IU/day of all rac-α-tocopherol acetate) compared with placebo (hazard ratio [HR], 1.17; 99% CI, 1.0004–1.36; P = .008).
+The extended follow-up results of the Selenium and Vitamin E Cancer Prevention Trial (SELECT) found a statistically significant excess risk of prostate cancer associated with vitamin E supplementation (400 IU/day of all rac-α-tocopherol acetate) compared with placebo (HR, 1.17; 99% CI, 1.0004-1.36; P = .008).
 The absolute increase in risk of prostate cancer with vitamin E use was 1.6 per 1000 person-years.
-Selenium did not reduce the risk of prostate cancer (HR, 1.09; 99% CI, 0.93–1.27).[ 26 ]
+Selenium did not reduce the risk of prostate cancer (HR, 1.09; 99% CI, 0.93-1.27).[36 ]

-The results of the Physicians' Health Study II demonstrated that supplementation with vitamin E and/or vitamin C had no benefit compared with placebo in preventing either prostate cancer incidence or total cancer incidence.[ 27 ]
+The results of the Physicians' Health Study II demonstrated that supplementation with vitamin E and/or vitamin C had no benefit compared with placebo in preventing either prostate cancer incidence or total cancer incidence.[37 ]

-The results of the Women's Antioxidant Cardiovascular Study indicated that, compared with placebo, supplementation with vitamin C, vitamin E, or beta carotene was not efficacious in reducing total cancer incidence.[ 28 ]
-In this same study, daily supplements containing folic acid, vitamin B6, and vitamin B12 were compared with placebo; this intervention was not efficacious in reducing the overall risk of developing cancer.[ 29 ]
-An exploratory analysis of pooled data from two Norwegian randomized controlled trials showed an increase in both cancer incidence and cancer death in patients treated with folic acid and vitamin B12 versus those receiving placebo or vitamin B6 alone.[ 30 ]
-(Refer to the PDQ summaries on Breast Cancer Prevention; Colorectal Cancer Prevention; Lung Cancer Prevention; Prostate Cancer Prevention; and Prostate Cancer Screening for more information.)
+The results of the Women's Antioxidant Cardiovascular Study indicated that, compared with placebo, supplementation with vitamin C, vitamin E, or beta carotene was not efficacious in reducing total cancer incidence.[38 ]
+In this same study, daily supplements containing folic acid, vitamin B6, and vitamin B12 were compared with placebo; this intervention was not efficacious in reducing the overall risk of developing cancer.[39 ]
+An exploratory analysis of pooled data from two Norwegian randomized controlled trials showed an increase in both cancer incidence and cancer death in patients treated with folic acid and vitamin B12 versus those receiving placebo or vitamin B6 alone.[40 ]
+(Refer to the PDQ summaries on Breast Cancer Prevention; Colorectal Cancer Prevention; Lung Cancer Prevention; and Prostate Cancer Prevention for more information.)

 None of the randomized controlled trials mentioned above studied multivitamin supplements as commonly taken by the general U.S. population; however, a separate arm of the Physician Health Study (PHS) II directly studied this question.
-In the PHS II, 14,641 male physicians were randomly assigned to receive either a daily multivitamin supplement or a placebo for a median of 11 years.[ 34 ]
-Multivitamin supplements were associated with an 8% relative decrease in cancer incidence (HR, 0.92; 95% CI, 0.86–0.998; P = .04).
-The overall reduction in cancer risk was more pronounced in men who had been diagnosed with cancer before the study began (HR, 0.66; 95% CI, 0.50–0.88) than in those with no history of cancer (HR, 0.95; 95% CI, 0.87–1.03), suggesting that the small benefit of multivitamins in reducing overall cancer incidence largely stemmed from the prevention of second primary cancers.
+In the PHS II, 14,641 male physicians were randomly assigned to receive either a daily multivitamin supplement or a placebo for a median of 11 years.[45 ]
+Multivitamin supplements were associated with an 8% relative decrease in cancer incidence (HR, 0.92; 95% CI, 0.86-0.998; P = .04).
+The overall reduction in cancer risk was more pronounced in men who had been diagnosed with cancer before the study began (HR, 0.66; 95% CI, 0.50-0.88) than in those with no history of cancer (HR, 0.95; 95% CI, 0.87-1.03), suggesting that the small benefit of multivitamins in reducing overall cancer incidence largely stemmed from the prevention of second primary cancers.
 This puzzling result, along with the weak association and multiple statistical comparisons made for many different trial endpoints, diminishes the strength of evidence provided by the PHS II trial.
-Of note, no significant association between multivitamin use and total mortality was observed in the PHS II (HR, 0.94; 95% CI, 0.88–1.02; P = .13), suggesting neither a negative nor positive effect on life span.[ 35 ]
-This finding differs from the positive association observed in the observational Iowa Women's Health Study.[ 25 ]
+Of note, no significant association between multivitamin use and total mortality was observed in the PHS II (HR, 0.94; 95% CI, 0.88-1.02; P = .13), suggesting neither a negative nor positive effect on life span.[46 ]
+This finding differs from the association between supplements and higher mortality reported in the observational Iowa Women's Health Study.[35 ]

 Environmental Exposures and Pollutants